engin7/engin7.github.io/d.md

 ### Contacting Us
-If you have questions regarding this privacy policy, you may email kuk.engin@icloud.com There is also link in the app to contact us.
+If you have questions regarding this privacy policy, you may email kuk.engin@icloud.com

 ### Changes to this policy
 If we decide to change our privacy policy, we will post those changes on this page.
 Summary of changes so far: